 The state of New Jersey mandates that marital property be divided in an equitable fashion.
 Depending on the facts in your case, there is a chance that you might receive less than 50% of the marital estate.
 Generally speaking, this will be true if you made more money than your spouse or have separate property that you can use to support yourself as a single person.

 It may be a good idea to place a rental or investment property into an LLC that is solely in your name.
 It may also be worthwhile to place homes, land or commercial properties in a trust.
-Alternatively, you can create a prenuptial agreement containing language stipulating that real estate holdings are to be considered your separate property.
+Alternatively, you can create a prenuptial agreement containing language stipulating that residential real estate related matters holdings are to be considered your separate property.
 A postnuptial agreement may also be used to accomplish the same goal.

 You can negotiate to keep assets in a final settlement

-It’s important to understand that you can negotiate to keep your real estate holdings in a final divorce settlement.
+It’s important to understand that you can negotiate to keep your residential real estate related matters holdings in a final divorce settlement.
 For instance, you might agree to give up 100% of a joint bank or brokerage account in exchange for the right to keep a piece of land or multifamily property.

 A divorce may have a significant impact on your financial future, and this is partially because you may lose valuable assets such as a home.
 However, if you take timely action, it may be possible to avoid losing assets that you place a high value on.